 Ans: Leacock walked into the bank safe.
 The manager asked him to come out and walk the other way.
-He poked the ball of money at the accountant as if he was doing a conjuring trick.
-He deposited his 56 dollars and soon wanted to withdraw 6 dollars but in confusion he wrote a 56 dollars cheque and took back all his money.
+He poked the ball of money at accountant as if he was doing a conjuring trick.
+He deposited his 56 dollars, soon wanted to draw 6 dollars but drew 56 dollars.